The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 The queen’s pheromones suppress the worker’s impulse to lay eggs, care for the brood, and forage.
 She is the life force of the colony.

-With workers dropping dead from exhaustion after 6 short weeks, the colony is in constant need of workforce replacement.
+With workers dropping dead from exhaustion after six short weeks, the colony constantly needs workforce replacement.
 She’s also responsible for the drones that give rise to other colonies.

-Her role is so crucial that workers will begin to naturally rear a new queen 12-24 hours after the queen’s absence has been detected.
+Her role is so crucial that workers will naturally rear a new queen 12-24 hours after they detect the queen’s absence.

 That tells you that a queenless hive, unless made intentionally, is something a beekeeper works to avoid.